lingtjien/Grid-Tiling-Kwin/ReadMe.md

 - allows to dynamically resize windows up to a minimum as defined by *dividerBounds*
 - allows to dynamically resize windows using global shortcuts and user handling
 - allows to switch windows by dragging them outside of their own size defined by *moveThreshold*
-- also works for applications which enforce their own geometry on startup
+- also works for applications which enforce their own geometry on startup (most of the time)
+- allows to maximize client (with gaps) by global shortcut
 - allows to add to ignored lists (clients, captions) defined by *ignoredClients* and *ignoredCaptions*

 *Note: ignored clients does not have to be an exact match, whereas ignored captions do.*